RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 and asks almost metaphysical questions about what happened:
 Did the parties agree?
-Or did they just agree to agree later, some indefinite length of time?
+Or did they just agree to agree later, after some indefinite length of time?
 Did they "agree to agree" only after some uncertain event?
 For example, "Yes, we agreed to make this deal, but only if Spielberg directs and Daniel Craig plays the hero."